What is the SO Close Vote Reviewers Chat Room?

 editing, coaching/commenting, delete voting, undelete voting, and feeding the roomba.

 We love this community.
 Our goal is to get rid of the low-quality and/or off-topic content so the good content can be found with greater ease.
 As room owners we are sensitive for the needs of the community on Stack Overflow and encourage our members to help us create a guidance toolkit that enables all of us to fulfill those needs.

-No matter what is asked from us, we moderate the post and educate the user, the be nice policy is our bible.
+No matter what is asked from us, we moderate the post and educate the user, the Code of Conduct (formerly known as the "Be Nice" policy) is our bible.

-Do not advertise or make a reference the room out of the blue.
-If it is relevant to the conversation at hand, fine, but on Stack Overflow, don't say anything unless someone directly asks.
+Do not advertise or make a reference to the room out of the blue.
+If SOCVR is relevant to the conversation at hand, fine, but on Stack Overflow, don't say anything unless someone directly asks.
 On MSO, you can give some details about the room if it could be relevant/useful in a discussion.

 Make sure you are OK with exerting your power, but understand when it is necessary to do so to keep the peace.